 Aqua platform can help you scan your Redis configuration file for misalignment to best practice.
 Utilizing custom assurance policy, you can customize a new policy to scan your Redis configuration.

-As can be seen in the screenshot above, we customed 2 scan policies, which look for protection mode disabled, namely Redis allow unauthorized access to the server.
+As can be seen in the screenshot above, we customized 2 scan policies, which look for protection mode disabled, namely Redis allow unauthorized access to the server.
 Furthermore, our second policy looks for bind 0.0.0.0 which means that any IP address can connect to the Redis.

 We scanned a Redis vanilla container image with a permissive configuration that allows bind 0.0.0.0